fossi-foundation/fossi-foundation.github.io/gsoc16-ideas.md

 More details will
 follow.
 [Questions?](mailto:gsoc@fossi-foundation.org)

-### Reference Implementation fo a Leakage Aware Compiler Optimization
+### Reference Implementation for a Leakage Aware Compiler Optimization

 More details will
 follow.
 [Questions?](mailto:gsoc@fossi-foundation.org)